squatconf/talks/README.md

 # SquatConf Call For Papers Berlin 2016

-Welcome to SquatConf CFP repository. you can also mail your submition to
+Welcome to SquatConf CFP repository. you can also mail your submition to (cfp@squatconf.eu)[talks@squatconf.eu] please copy this (model)[https://raw.githubusercontent.com/squatconf/talks/master/submitTalk.md] and mail it.

 ## Submit a talk